cyclr/docs/pages/v2/05-application-connectors/authentication/amazon-connect.md

 *  Access Secret Key
 *  AWS Region

-You can create an access from your AWS account:
+You can create an Access Key from your AWS account:

 1. Select **Services** and search for **IAM**.
 2. Under **Access Management**, select **Users**.